pm2-hive/pm2-hive.github.io/docs/features/log-management.md

 $ pm2 flush # Clear all the logs
 ```

-Or you can install Log rotate to handle the log rotation.
+Or you can install [pm2-logrotate](http://pm2.keymetrics.io/docs/usage/log-management/#pm2-logrotate-module) or [enable the log rotate](http://pm2.keymetrics.io/docs/usage/log-management/#setting-up-a-native-logrotate) script to handle the log rotation.

 ## Reloading all logs